FORSYTE

 Supported devices, SDR hardware, and connectivity.

 FORSYTE Lite RF requires a compatible Android device and supported SDR hardware.
-Current supported options include HackRF Pro and SDR-BRK Mini v3.
-Some features require a Lite Plus licence.
+RTL-SDR Blog V4 receivers are supported with a FORSYTE Lite licence.
+Advanced SDRs such as HackRF Pro and SDR-BRK Mini v3 are supported with FORSYTE Plus and unlock multi-target detection on compatible hardware.

 Smartphones are not designed to directly receive most RF signals used by drones, radios, or other wireless systems.
 An SDR acts as a specialised receiver that can capture signals across a wide range of frequencies.